 Marching Band, Concert Band, Jazz Band- Flute, Piccolo and Saxophone

 Volunteer- Kent County Sheriff's Department Mounted Unit

-Involved in several school clubs such at the Spring Musical and Class of 2021 and Students for School Safety
+Involved in several school clubs such at the Spring Musical, Class of 2021 and Students for School Safety

 VOLUNTEER WORK: Recently I volunteered to travel to the Dominican Republic with the Wine to Water organization.
 I lived and worked in the factory making water filtration systems for the underdeveloped communities near Santiago.
 I then traveled to these communities, education those families on hygiene and use of the filtration system.
 We visited villages who have been using the system and were pleased to see that the children were healthier and there was less disease and sickness throughout the community.
 It was a life-changing and very rewarding experience for me.